caumente/AUDIT/docs/getting_started/getting_started.md

 ### 1.3.
 Conclusion

 The authors recommend following the developer option, as it provides greater flexibility for users once they are familiar with the use of AUDIT.
-Additionally, our repository includes example cases, the required project structure, and certain outputs.
+Additionally, our repository includes example cases, a specific project structure, and certain outputs.
 This simplifies interaction with the AUDIT app right from the start of its use.

 ---

-## 2. Project Structure and Guidelines
+## 2. Project structure and guidelines

 AUDIT supports various project structures, but it is highly recommended to adhere to the default structure for clarity, ease of use, and ensuring correct functionality.
 This structure is intuitive, modular, and designed to facilitate